brianrodri/vim-sort-folds/README.md

 ![](https://raw.github.com/obreitwi/vim-sort-folds/master/doc/demo.gif)

 Sorting folds is tedious in vanilla vim.
-You would need to join all lines of a fold, sort the joined lines, then split them back up.
-Much more involved than most other things vim allows you to do, especially with motions.
+You must join all lines of a fold, sort the joined lines, then split them back up.
+This is much more involved than most other things that vim allows you to do...

-This plugin aims to solves that issue: it provides a command to sort the folds of a visually selected region, while keeping them in tact.
+Enter: `vim-sort-folds`!
+It aims to solve this issue by introducing a command to sort the folds in a visually selected region.
 Since folds can be created in a variety of ways, it is especially handy for sorting arbitrary groups of text based on their first line.

-One use-case (demonstrated above, and the motivation of the original author of this plugin) is to sort functions alphabetically after the fact.
+NOTE: this plugin (unapologetically) requires `+python3`.

 ## Installation